 - Quizzes provide a way for students to assess understanding before an exam and provide a way for the instructor to assess students' understanding and identify areas of difficulty.
 Quizzes help motivate students to pace work on a timely basis instead of cramming before exams. - Grading depends on clarity of work, interpretations, accuracy and completeness of graphs, and explanations as well as numerical answers. - IF YOU ARE ABSENT FOR A QUIZ: No Make-Up Quizzes No exceptions!!
 If you are absent for a quiz for ANY reason, you earn a quiz grade of 0.
 One quiz grade of 0 for absence can be dropped as your lowest grade.
-However, try to avoid quiz absences as dropping a grade of 0 will mean you can not drop some other low quiz grade.
+You are limited to 1 quiz grade drop, so dropping a grade of 0 for quiz absence will mean you can NOT drop some other low quiz grade.

-MIDTERM EXAMS: 4 exams ; 80 points each ; Bring calculator
+MIDTERM EXAMS: 4 exams; 4 @ 80 points each - Bring calculator

 - If it improves your course grade, your lowest exam grade is replaced by 1⁄2 of your final exam grade (not to exceed 80 points as a replacement grade).
 This is a replacement on a percentage equivalent basis, not to exceed 100%. - NO MAKE-UP EXAMS.
 Absence earns a grade of 0.
-One such grade of 0 for absence would be the lowest exam score that gets replaced by the percentage equivalent grade on the final exam.
-Students should try to avoid exam absences as an exam absence would prevent replacement of the grade on another midterm that had a poor grade.
+One such grade of 0 for absence would be the lowest exam score that gets replaced by the percentage equivalent grade (not to exceed 100%) on the final exam; an exam absence would therefore prevent replacement of the grade on another midterm that had a poor grade.

-FINAL EXAM: 2 hours; 160 points; mandatory ; comprehensive: includes ALL material covered during the quarter No early/late final exams.
+FINAL EXAM: 2 hours; 160 points; mandatory ; comprehensive: includes ALL material covered during the quarter

+No early/late final exams.
 The college policy is that the final exam must be given at the official time indicated in the college schedule and on the first page of this syllabus.
 Plan your schedule now to be available for the final exam on that date and time.

-PROJECTS/LABS/WORKSHEETS/OTHER ASSIGNMENTS/CLASSWORK: 40-100 points of your grade.
+PROJECTS/LABS/WORKSHEETS/OTHER ASSIGNMENTS/CLASSWORK: 50-100 points of your grade.